 Since 2006, Emre has studied with Karl-Heinz Kämmerling at the University of Music, Drama and Media in Hanover, Germany and with Roland Batik in Vienna.
 He became the first student to graduate from the Vienna Conservatory by receiving full points from all jury members for his interpretations of Beethoven, Rachmaninoff and Saygun in his graduation recital.
 Additionally, he took part in masterclasses with Karl-Heinz Kämmerling and Seymour Lipkin.

 In August 2012, Emre Yavuz won first prize in the 4th International Rosario Marciano Piano Competition in Vienna where he was recognized as an “outstanding artistic personality”.
 In 2013 he performed Beethoven's 3.
 Concerto with Zubin Mehta in Gala Concert Tel Aviv.
 In 2015 Emre won the 2.
 National Piano Competition in Ankara.
 In 2016 he won the Vienna International Piano Competition where he was awarded the Schubert Prize as well.
 This was followed by 3rd Prize in the International Schubert Competition in Dortmund.
+In 2017 Emre, Tolga Kulak and Gözde Yasar founded Geistesblitz Trio which soon became the 1st prize winner of the 1st Egirdir Chamber Music Competition. at 15th Kissinger KlavierOlymp 2017 Emre won the 1st prize with an unconventional programme consisting of works by Scarlatti, Rameau, Beethoven, Schubert, Chopin, Rachmaninoff, Saygun and himself.
 Besides his ongoing studies at Musik und Kunst Privatuniversität Wien, Emre is currently continuing his studies with Arie Vardi.